The Client Mix Strategy: How to Build a Sustainable Portfolio of Clients

 Ask yourself:

-• Which client segments generate recurring, predictable work?
+• Which segments provide recurring, predictable work?

 2. The Three-Tier Client Model